 Well, it’s different.
 What I just wanted to say that it is good that you’ve start learning robotics.
 But don’t just keep it as a hobby in itself.
 Try to develop it on your own.
 It’s a coming thing!
 Believe me!

-For the generation, which you are living in now, it’s surely going to be a boon for your futuristic career development.
+For this generation, which you are living in now, it’s surely going to be a boon for your futuristic career development.
 No matter, what may come, if you are sticking to either electronics, mechanical or computer engineering trade in any way, the knowledge of robotics would be so helpful to you.
 I could bet on that…!

 So…?
 Happy learning!